 The Sarbanes-Oxley Act of 2002 instituted a number of significant provisions designed to bolster auditor independence, including the establishment of the PCAOB, mandatory audit partner rotation and the installment of the Audit Committee's responsibility to oversee the engagement.
-These significant reforms have enhanced audit independence and we believe if these standards are fully complied with, they are an appropriate solution to ensure audit quality.
+These significant reforms have enhanced audit independence and we believe if these standards are fully complied with, they are an appropriate solution to ensuring audit quality.

-As stated in the release, "since its creation, the PCAOB has conducted hundreds of inspections of registered public accounting firms each year," and based on its insight gained through these investigations, the Board has imposed appropriate sanctions to certain firms and more importantly, has established auditing, attestation, quality control, ethics and independence standards applicable to audits of public companies.
-Audit firms understand that any public company engagement can be selected by PCAOB for inspection, and this has driven the audit firms to focus on addressing issues identified by the PCAOB reviews and to focus on compliance and audit quality control.
+As the release stated "since its creation, the PCAOB has conducted hundreds of inspections of registered public accounting firms each year", and based on its insight gained through these investigations, the Board has imposed appropriate sanctions to certain firms and more importantly, has established auditing and related attestation, quality control, ethics and independence standards applicable to audits of public companies.
+Audit firms understand that any public company engagement can be selected by PCAOB for inspection, and this has driven the audit firms to focus on addressing issues identified by the PCAOB reviews and focus on compliance and audit quality control.
 We believe the standards recently issued by the Board related to engagement quality review and the auditor's risk assessment process will have a positive effect on audit quality.

 The required mandatory rotation of lead and reviewing audit partner after they have provided audit services to a public company for 5 consecutive years has also served as a solution to audit independence.
 After all, audit work is performed by people.
-We believe existing rules on partner rotation provide an environment in which the client auditor relationship is refreshed periodically and produces a sufficient environment of professional skepticism.
-We believe there could also be issues in certain markets where one firm or one large company has a dominant presence.
-In these instances, if companies switch audit firms, the new audit firm may need to hire staff below the partner level from the previous audit firm in order to properly staff the engagement as it is unrealistic that the new firm can relocate 50-100 staff from another geographic location.
-The movement of staff below the partner level between audit firms and related clients in the same geographic area will defeat the Board's goal of true rotation of firms and related teams.
+We believe existing rules on partner rotation provide an environment in which the client auditor relationship is refreshed periodically and produce a sufficient environment of professional skepticism.

 Finally and most importantly, the current standards assign the Independent Audit Committee the responsibility of the appointment, compensation and oversight of the work of any registered public accounting firm, and the audit firm reports directly to the Audit Committee.
-Current studies indicate that most audit committees actively monitor the functioning of internal controls and the relationship between the company and its auditors, and we can confirm that this active monitoring takes place at SanDisk.
-At SanDisk, during the private sessions, the Audit Committee reviews in detail the scope of the audit and quality of the auditors.
-In addition to the regular quarterly audit committee meetings on financial reporting issues, the Audit Committee Chairman also meets separately with the audit firm's regional leadership team to review audit quality and seek feedback.
+Current studies indicate that most audit committees actively monitor the functioning of internal controls and the relationship between the company and its auditors, and we can confirm that this active monitoring takes place at Lam Research.
+At Lam Research, during the private sessions, the Audit Committee reviews in detail the scope of the audit and quality of the auditors.
+In addition to the regular quarterly audit committee meetings on financial reporting issues, the Audit Committee Chairman also meets separately with the auditor's regional leadership team to review audit quality and seek feedback.
 We believe with this kind of close monitoring and oversight, the Audit Committee will have a sufficient basis to exercise their responsibility to determine if and when a rotation of an audit firm is required to best meet the needs of the shareholders' interests.

 One potential solution to mandatory auditor rotation would be for the Audit Committee to perform a more comprehensive review on a periodic basis.
-Instead of requiring a mandatory rotation, the Audit Committee, in conjunction with support from management, should perform a more in-depth review which would incorporate aspects such as quality and service level expectations, personnel quality, PCAOB inspection reports, global capabilities and industry expertise.
+Instead of requiring a mandatory rotation, the Audit Committee in conjunction with support from management should perform a more in-depth review which would incorporate aspects such as quality and service level expectations, personnel quality, PCAOB inspection reports, global capabilities and industry expertise.
 Given the expected time to perform such an auditor review, this should be performed no more frequently than every 5 years, with a reasonable window of review being between 5 to 15 years.
-The Audit Committee would set the review cycle based upon company-specific factors.
+The Audit Committee would set the review cycle based upon company specific factors.
 The proxy statement could be the vehicle for the Audit Committee to publish its review cycle (such as every 10 years) and the conclusion of its review (i.e. retain the current auditor or consider an open bid process to assess competing firms) once conducted.